In-Vitro Fertilization (IVF) Side Effects at Each Stage

 - Breast tenderness

-Whether or not they responded well to stimulation and the trigger shot and are perfectly mature is determined the following day, along with how many of them fertilized.
-Eggs that are pre- or post-mature are still collected and counted but are not in the proper stage of cell division to respond to sperm, so they do not fertilize.
+Eggs that are pre- or post-mature are still collected and counted, but are not in the proper stage of cell division to respond to sperm, so they do not fertilize.
+While this can be disappointing to hear, attrition is expected and normal.

 Remember, an egg retrieval is a surgery and you will be under anesthesia.
 That comes with its own set of side effects.
-For most women, these are mild and go away within a couple of days after the procedure.
+For most patients, the following symptoms are fairly mild and will go away within a couple of days after the procedure.
+If they worsen, always tell your Care Team.

 - Soreness